 “There ya go again, bein’ what ya ain’t.”

-Scott had already pulled Lee Ann outside for a more physical goodbye.
+Scott has already pulled Lee Ann outside for a more physical goodbye.

 “Well, thanks for a great time.”

-We looked into each other’s eyes.
-I couldn’t detect a bit of deception.
+We look into each other’s eyes.
+I can’t detect a bit of deception.

 “We’ll miss you boys.
 I hope y’all don’t think I’m a wanton woman.”